Social Capital has started investing in startups, sight unseen

 Early-stage investing is “really betting on people,” he adds.
 “People have tried to build an algorithm that [trumps this], but none exists that can replace the degree of pattern recognition involved.
 It defies putting a bunch of data into a computer and running a regression on it.”

-It isn’t clear that Palihapitiya’s founders at Social Capital approved of so much experiementation, either.
+It isn’t clear that Palihapitiya’s cofounders at Social Capital approve of Palihapitiya’s thinking, either.
 Co-founder Mamoon Hamid left last month to join Kleiner Perkins Caufield & Byers.
-A third co-founder, Ted Maidenberg, also plans to leave the firm before it raises its next fund.<
+A third co-founder, Ted Maidenberg, also plans to leave the firm before it raises its next fund.

-There’ve also been grumblings by some of the firm’s investors who worry that Palihapitiya may well innovate his way into trouble.
+There’ve also been grumblings by some of the firm’s investors, who worry that Palihapitiya may just innovate his way into trouble.

-Palihapitiya downplays any trouble, noting that the “overwhelming majority” of the capital the Social Capital has raised to date “comes from myself and four other people, and all of us are pretty happy with returns to date, which are exceptional.”
+Palihapitiya downplays any strife, noting that the “overwhelming majority” of the capital the Social Capital has raised to date “comes from myself and four other people, and all of us are pretty happy with returns to date, which are exceptional.”

-“What you saw, to be blunt and honest,” says Palihapitiya, “was the migration of very traditional LPs that we admitted, and as much their realization about how this industry need to change, them going through the seven stages of grief concerning the traditional model breaking, which has to do with a bunch of historical decisions they’ve made.
+“What you saw, to be blunt and honest,” continues Palihapitiya, “was the migration of very traditional LPs that we admitted, and as much as their realization about how this industry need to change, them going through the seven stages of grief concerning the traditional model breaking, which has to do with a bunch of historical decisions they’ve made.

 “Where the [investing world is going, where every industry is going, is [pairing] humans with software and tools to do the job better.
 It’s how you do surgery.
 It’s how you do loans.
 It’s how you detect cancer.
 And it’s probably how you do VC going forward, too.”

-Certainly, he has some support by VCs who also see the winds changing.
-One of them is Matt Turck, a managing director at FirstMark Capital in New York, who has long been intrigued by data-driven venture firms.
+Certainly, Social Capital has some support by VCs who also see the winds changing.
+Among them is Matt Turck, a managing director at FirstMark Capital in New York, who has long been intrigued by data-driven venture firms.

 The way he sees it, the “venture capital model is under assault from different angles, and there are enough questions around it and the way the world is evolving that it’s worth thinking through it and trying different things.”